DragonFoxCollective/SBEPIS-docs/Saccraphim/Sacchraphim Spectulative Biology.md

 ![[SCHRM3.png]]
 ![Concept Art Text:]
 >The fashion police have been rooting out Sacchraphim confectionaries for an eternity and still can't seem to eradicate this devastation to the timeline.

+### Teacher role Place holder

+The last sacchraphim in that generation will become a teacher It’s a shameful role Education Every class is a massive university lecture They love consuming deep space radiation It’s how they produce so many young grow so quickly

 ## Markings
 __________